tannerkothlow/pwa-text-editor/README.md

 ## TO DO: In order of importance

-- webpack.config (tested, builds correctly)
+- webpack.config (99% Certain Fine)

-- src-sw.js (basic function may not work)
+- src-sw.js (Disabled my code for now)

 - install.js (boilerplate applied)

-- database.js (get and post route made)
+- database.js (Disabled for now)